Polaroid Android: The Mirror Visitor

 A Winter's Promise

-Ophelia is promoted to vice-storyteller of the great Farouk and in turn becomes the target of hatred and brewing conspiracies running under the cover of the golden ceiling of the Citasky.
+Ophelia is promoted to vice-storyteller of the great Farouk and in turn becomes the target of hatred and brewing conspiracies running under the cover of the golden ceiling of the Citaceleste.
 She unwittingly gets involved in a trail of events beyond understanding where she plays a keyrole.
-I'm aware that this is a lame attempt to summarise (without spoiling) a storyline much more complex including many twists and no downtime in between.
+I'm aware that this is a lame attempt to summarise (without spoiling) a storyline much more complex including many twists and turns without any downtime in between.

 More than two and a half years have passed since the latest developments.
 Ophelia uses a fake identity to move to Babel, a cosmopolitan ark on the leading edge, which the author further describes as “a crossover between India, Reunion Island, [...] and the Hanging Gardens of Ancient Babylon.”
 This new instalment leads us directly from a Dumasian/Pullmanian atmosphere to a full Orwellian dystopia quite reminiscent of Farenheit 451.
 Ophelia finds herself joining a prestigious college seemingly ruled by the law of bullying, elitism, betrayal and backstabbing.
 With an unpredictable storyline still as compelling and tightly plotted as ever and never running out of momentum Christelle Dabos surprises us by treading off the beaten tracks of fantasy, providing a clever creative mix of genres while challenging all its codes and clichés.
 Her neologisms are even a match for those of her British predecessor J.K.
 Rowling.
 Her Trambirds and Upsidedown Lounges, for instance, are pure delight for our imagination and well worth all the Hourglasses in the world.